 In some states, it is rare for the Board of Nursing to revoke a nurse's license.
-In California, the Board of Nursing has recently filed over 1,200+ cases a year against registered nurses.
-Of those, appro.
-1,000 nurses a year have lost their license - either through surrender or revocation!
+In California, the Board of Nursing files charges against approximately 1,000 nurses a year.

-If you receive a letter from the Board stating that you are the subject of a complaint or investigation, a letter offering an opportunity to participate in the Board’s diversion program, a letter denying your license, or an accusation or statement of issues before the Board, you should immediately contact an attorneywith experience representing nurses in professional licensing matters before you respond.
-This means yo need an attorney who understands the nursing and medical issues as well as the legal issues - such as a nurse attorney.
+If you receive a letter from the Board stating that you are the subject of a complaint or investigation, a letter offering an opportunity to participate in the Board’s diversion/intervention program, a letter denying your license, or an accusation or statement of issues before the Board, you should immediately contact an attorney with experience representing nurses in professional licensing matters before you respond.
+This means you need an attorney who understands the nursing and medical issues as well as the legal issues - such as a nurse attorney.

 An attorney can assist you by speaking to the BRN investigator and/or attorney assigned to the case on your behalf so you don't have to.
-This is especially important since anything you say to the investigator (who is a usually a peace officer) can hurt your case.
+This is especially important since anything you say to the investigator (who is a usually a peace officer) is collecting evidence that can be used against you.
 An attorney can also:

 If an investigator has contacted you, then now’s the best time to seek legal counsel.
 Remember, anyone – a patient, co-worker, supervisor, family member – can file a complaint against you.
 The investigator can use anything you say to them as evidence against you!
 Don't put yourself at risk, have an attorney speak to the investigator on your behalf.
 What we say to an investigator cannot be used against you in court.
 We can help you gather and preserve evidence to protect your license and preparing a response in a light most favorable to you.